MiguelFranken/melodii/Documentation/API.md

 Arguments:
 ```
 [
-    { i,duration },  // Expects the duration of the hihat note as string
+    { s,duration },  // Expects the duration of the hihat note as string
-    { i,velocity },  // Expects the velocity of the hihat note as float
+    { f,velocity },  // Expects the velocity of the hihat note as float
 ]
 ```